 I would also add a few words about the second graph from the experiment:

 Some people point out that the time they needed to open an account differs for the Pete’s results.
-This may be due to the fact, that when you open an account in many different banks at the same, some of them will notice this unusual activity and their security system will need more time to verify your intentions.
+This may be due to the fact, that when you open an account in many different banks at the same time, some of them will notice this unusual activity and their security system will need more time to verify your intentions.

 To sum it up

 Once again — an interesting experiment.
-I wouldn’t call it “research” as this would require collecting more experiences from other customers to validate numbers
+I wouldn’t call it “research” as this would require collecting more experiences from other customers to validate the numbers